junh1024/junh1024-Documents/Music/Atmos Music Collection.md

 ## Introduction

 There is a lack of free & well-mixed Atmos music on the internet, so I have created my own collection available for free.
 I have spent many hours mixing & negotiating permissions.
-Permissions have already been cleared, or don't need to be cleard cuz they're public domain or due to distribution method.
+Permissions have already been cleared, or don't need to be cleard since they're public domain or due to distribution method.
 They are sorted into several volumes:

 1. General